Mariah Carey: Voice and timbre

+predominated after the turn of the millennium".
+In an analysis of Carey's voice for ClassicFM, singer Catherine Bott claims that Carey's chest voice could go up "higher in pitch" compared to classical singers."

-Regarding her type of voice Carey has said she is an contralto, although several critics have described her as a coloratura light lyric soprano.
-Carey claims that she has had nodules on her vocal cords since childhood, due to which she can sing in a higher register than others.
-However, tiredness and sleep deprivation can affect her vocals due to the nodules, and Carey explained that she went through a lot of practice to maintain a balance during singing.
-Carey stated in a 2021 interview with the Daily Express that with her voice, it's all about "timing, vocal rest and sleep".
-Jon Pareles of The New York Times described Carey's lower register as a "rich, husky alto" that extends to "dog-whistle high notes."
-Additionally, towards the late 1990s, Carey began incorporating breathy vocals into her material.
+Her sense of pitch is admired and Jon Pareles adds "she can linger over sensual turns, growl with playful confidence, syncopate like a scat singer... with startlingly exact pitch."
+Carey claims that she has had nodules on her vocal cords since childhood, enabling her to sing in a higher register than others.
+However, tiredness and sleep deprivation can affect them due to the nodules, and Carey explained that she went through a lot of practice as a child to maintain a balance during singing.
+Carey is noted for her vocal improvisation skills.

+Towards the late 1990s, she began incorporating breathy vocals into her material.
 Tim Levell from BBC News described her vocals as "sultry close-to-the-mic breathiness," while USA Today's Elysa Gardner wrote "it's impossible to deny the impact her vocal style, a florid blend of breathy riffing and resonant belting, has had on today's young pop and R&B stars."

-Sasha Frere-Jones of The New Yorker adds her timbre possesses various colors, stating, "Carey's sound changes with nearly every line, mutating from a steely tone to a vibrating growl and then to a humid, breathy coo.
-Her wide vocal range allows Carey to take melodies from alto bottom notes to coloratura soprano upper register."
-Carey also possesses a "whistle register."
 In an interview, Ron Givens of Entertainment Weekly described it this way, "first, a rippling, soulful ooh comes rolling effortlessly from her throat: alto.
 Then, after a quick breath, she goes for the stratosphere, with a sound that nearly changes the barometric pressure in the room.
 In one brief swoop, she seems to squeal and roar at the same time."

-Her sense of pitch is admired and Jon Pareles adds "she can linger over sensual turns, growl with playful confidence, syncopate like a scat singer... with startlingly exact pitch."
+Alex Macpherson of The Guardian noted that Carey's voice on Butterfly is "an instrument of texture rather than volume, with pillows of lavishly layered vocals and nuanced phrasing magnifying the emotional intensity of the songs."
+Randy Jackson said that "It's in the tone, that buttery tone that she has with her voice that is unbelievably amazing and unbelievably identifiable."